MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/VersionHistory/how-version-history-settings-work.md

 You can download the report file from SharePoint and do any analysis to learn about the dataset.

 There are 12 rows in this table.
 The first row is the header row.
-Note that the compact columns are denoted with *.Compact* post-fix.
+The compact columns are denoted with *.Compact* post-fix.
 The other 11 rows represent file versions, where each row represents 1 version.

 :::image type="content" source="media/file-version-expiration-report.PNG" alt-text="An example file version expiration report and its column breakdown":::